 In the typical scenario, the two DynaRanges have the same direction.
-You should avoided having either the right-side or the bottom edges of DynaRanges that move in the same direction “touch” each other.
+You should avoid having either the right-side or the bottom edges of DynaRanges that move in the same direction “touch” each other.

 Using automatic row height and column width

-References to cells on worksheets that contain DynaRanges are not dynamic, if the reference contains the sheet name (for example =Sheet1!A1).
-This means that the reference will initially work, but will not show changes of the source cell value.
+References to cells on worksheets that contain DynaRanges are not dynamic if the reference contains the sheet name (for example =Sheet1!A1).
+This means that the reference will initially work, but will not show changes in the source cell value.

 DynaRange operations use various mechanisms of copying and moving sheet structures (initializing, expanding, and collapsing).
 In combination with merged cells, this may lead to unwanted side effects.
 Therefore it is generally recommended not to use merged cells inside of DynaRanges.